- Created on the 19 February, 2017.

 Since testosterone is insoluble in aqueous solutions, majority of it is found to circulate the blood by binding to transport proteins, there is usually only a small fraction (< 1%) which exists as unbound (free testosterone).
 Approximately 60% of it is bound to SHBG with high affinity, whilst the remainder is loosely bound to albumin.
 It is the albumin-bound and free fractions which represent the biologically active forms, whilst SHBG is known to effectively inhibit testosterone action.

-The minimum sensitivity detection limit of testosterone (free or unbound) using this human free testosterone ELISA kit was approximately 0.06 pg/ml.
-The dynamic assay range for this kit is 0.2 – 100.0 pg/ml.
+The minimum sensitivity detection limit of testosterone (free or unbound) using this human free testosterone ELISA kit was approximately 0.04 pg/ml.
+The dynamic range for this ELISA assay is 0.2 – 100.0 pg/ml.

 - Free testosterone: clinical utility and important analytical aspects of measurement.
 Adv Clin Chem.
 (2014) 63: 59-84.
 Review.
 Shea J.L., et al.